Tim Luckhurst: Rod Liddle

-Editing own Wikipedia page

-In May 2022, the Durham University student newspaper, Palatinate accused Luckhurst of editing his own Wikipedia page under the username Gutterbluid.
-He declined to comment on the article.

 BBC Scotland

 In July 2022, Luckhurst agreed with former BBC Scotland lawyer Alistair Bonnington's claim that the corporation was "slavishly biased in favour of the Scottish National Party (SNP) who now form the devolved Holyrood government."
 Luckhurst told the Daily Mail that he thought the BBC was "under extreme pressure to do as the SNP wishes".
 He also claimed that "many of the BBC's young journalists appear to have nationalist sympathies", and called Bonnington "astute and brave [for identifying] a flaw that others have detected but chosen not to name".
 A BBC spokesman said "We responded comprehensively at the time to (Bonnington's) correspondence, fully rebutting the claims and standing by our journalism."
-Bonnington is a long-term critic of the SNP; in July 2016 he accused the party of running "a one-party government which tramples on the independence of the other arms of the state."
-This was denounced by the SNP as typically "vitriolic and over the top".

 Personal life

 In 1989, Luckhurst married Dorothy Williamson, who stood as the Conservative Party candidate in Blaydon in the 2005 general election, having been on the Conservative A-List.

 The couple have four children; three daughters and one son.
 One of their daughters, Phoebe, is an author and current features editor at the Evening Standard.